kumar303/mohawk/docs/usage.rst

 ``increment-item`` service.

 Hawk protects against replay attacks in a couple ways.
-First, a receiver checks the timestamp of the message and if it has expired then it will reject the message.
+First, a receiver checks the timestamp of the message which may result in a :class:`mohawk.exc.TokenExpired` exception.
 Second, every message includes a `cryptographic nonce`_ which is a unique identifier.
 In combination with the timestamp, a receiver can use the nonce to know if it has *already* received the request.
-If so, it will reject it.
+If so, the :class:`mohawk.exc.AlreadyProcessed` exception is raised.

 By default, Mohawk doesn't know how to check nonce values; this is something your application needs to do.